avian2/jsonmerge/README.rst

   schema keywords).

   The *objClass* option allows one to request a different dictionary class to be used to hold the JSON object.
 The possible values are names that correspond to specific Python classes.
-Built-in names include *OrderedDict*, to use the ``collections.OrderedDict`` class, or *default*, which uses whatever class was configured as the default class (normally, ``dict``).
-Note that additional classes can be configured in via the Merger class.
-(OrderedDict is not available in python 2.6.)
+Built-in names include *OrderedDict*, to use the ``collections.OrderedDict`` class, or *dict*, which uses the Python's ``dict`` built-in.
+If not specified, *dict* is used by default. (*OrderedDict* is not available in Python 2.6.)

+  Note that additional classes or a different default can be configured via the Merger() constructor (see below).

 version
   Changes the type of the value to an array.
 New values are appended to the array in the form of an object with a *value* property.
 This way all